COVID-19 kills 3 Iranians over past 24 hours

-Three Iranians have died from the coronavirus disease (COVID-19) over the past 24 hours bringing the total deaths to 141,274, Iran's Health Ministry said on Sunday.
+Three more Iranians have died from the coronavirus disease (COVID-19) over the past 24 hours bringing the total deaths to 141,201, Iran's Health Ministry said on Thursday.

 Follow us on Twitter @IrnaEnglish